 A student who articles in our Calgary office has the best of both worlds: a small collegial firm environment in an exciting city, with the resources and client base of a large, well-respected western Canadian firm through the Vancouver office.
 We typically hire one articling student each year in our Calgary office.
-However, for 2017/2018 we will have a full complement in our Calgary office and will not be hiring a student.
 At this time, we do not offer a summer student program in Calgary.

 Our Calgary office has the same goals and aspirations for students as set out in our Vancouver section.
 However, there are aspects of the program that are particular to Calgary.

 Students in the Calgary office do not rotate through practice areas, but are called upon to assist in a broad range of files throughout their tenure.
 Articled students in the Calgary office may have the opportunity to spend time in our Yellowknife office.
 We also arrange for the Calgary student to travel to Vancouver from time to time for our in-house professional development offerings and other in-house training.

 During the articling year, students attend and complete the professional legal education program required by the Law Society of Alberta.
 That program, known as the Canadian Centre for Professional Legal Education (CPLED) Program, is delivered in Alberta by the Legal Education Society of Alberta (LESA).
 The CPLED Program, which combines face-to-face and on-line training sessions, is offered twice per year.

 We pay the full Bar Admission tuition and materials fees as well as full salary during the course.

 We encourage our students to become involved with the local legal community.
 We pay the annual fees for membership in the Canadian Bar Association, and the Calgary Bar Association.
 We also pay membership fees for Canadian Bar Association subsections, including lunch seminars.